qiskit-community/qiskit-dynamics/README.md

 ## Authors and Citation

-Qiskit is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.
+Qiskit Dynamics is the work of [many people](https://github.com/Qiskit/qiskit-dynamics/graphs/contributors) who contribute to the project at different levels.
 If you use Qiskit, please cite as per the included [BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).

 ## License